 - Become an authorized user on someone else’s credit card – after they add you, that card’s payment history will be added to your credit files (so choose a card with a long history of on-time payments).

-- Take out a credit-builder or secured loan – a credit-builder loan operates somewhat backwards from a typical loan in that you make your repayments first (which are reported to the credit bureaus), and receive the loan funds once you’ve fully repaid the loan.
+- Take out a credit-builder or secured loan – a credit-builder loan operates backwards from a typical loan in that you make your repayments first (which are reported to the credit bureaus), and receive the loan funds once you’ve fully repaid the loan.
 A secured loan is a loan where the money is backed either by money you have saved, or by collateral such as the car being financed with a car loan.
 Secured loans typically have higher interest rates, though, particularly if you do not have credit or do not have good credit.

 - Use a co-signor on a loan – this can make it easier to get an unsecured loan or credit card.
 Just be sure the co-signor is aware that they will be legally responsible to pay the debt if you don’t pay.

-- Self-report the bills you already pay – services like PayYourRent and RentTrack allow you to report your rental payments to the three major credit bureaus, and Experian Boost lets you add your phone and utility bills to your Experian report.
+- Self-report the bills you already pay – services such as PayYourRent and RentTrack allow you to report your rental payments to the three major credit bureaus, and Experian Boost lets you add your phone and utility bills to your Experian report.
 You can also reach out to your utility companies and your landlord to see if they would consider becoming a data furnisher and report to the credit bureaus.

 When you’re receiving Social Security can you still get credit?

 Yes.
 You can still get credit if you are receiving Social Security or Supplemental Security Income.
 Creditors simply want to have an idea of your income – it doesn’t matter whether that income is earned or unearned.
 What is most important is the ratio between your current debt and your income.
 When creditors make a decision about whether or not to lend you money, they review your capacity to pay that money back by looking at your credit history, the amount of credit being requested, and your income.
 If your income is low compared to the money you already owe in debt, that might affect how much credit you can obtain.